bbc/mosromgr/docs/moselements.rst

 .. note::

-    Note that these classes should not normally be initialised by the user, but instances of them can be found within :class:`~mosromgr.mostypes.MosFile` objects, so the following documentation is provided as a reference to how they can be used.
+    Note that these classes should not normally be constructed by the user, but instances of them can be found within :class:`~mosromgr.mostypes.MosFile` objects, so the following documentation is provided as a reference to how they can be used.